okteto/go-getting-started/README.md

 ## Step 2: Start your development environment in Kubernetes

-With the Golang Sample Application deployed, run the following command:
+With the Go Sample Application deployed, run the following command:

 ```console
 $ okteto up